 2. Major Tom

 Major Tom is a BSA ‘Prima’ 10-speed road bike made in 1982, the same year I was born.
 His name refers to both Tom Simpson and the character in David Bowie’s song Space Oddity.
 I bought this from someone in Derby for £60, which was a remarkable bargain for a Reynolds 531 framed bicycle.
 After a deep clean the underlying components were perfectly good and everything on this bike bar lights is intended to be period correct.
-Later this year I’ll be riding him in the Eroica Britannia.
+I rode Tom at the Eroica Britannia in 2017.

 Goldfinger is a 1986/7 BSA folding 3-speed, bought for £30, again from Cannock.
 The bike was in pretty good condition when I bought it apart from the brakes and tyres, and the seatpost was far too short.
-I still haven’t really got used to the handling of it, but it’s useful when I need to stuff a bike in the back of my car.
+It’s useful when I need to stuff a bike in the back of my car.
 The name is obviously inspired by the colour, and because “fold-ginger” didn’t sound quite right.
+Unbelievably, physics–defyingly heavy.